occ2vec: A principal approach to representing occupations using natural language processing: Validation

 Recall that O*NET provides 244 occupational attributes for each of the 873 occupations.
 Principally, we may estimate the occupational degree of each of these attributes the same way as we would for any target characteristic of interest.
-That is, we compare the occupational embeddings to each of the attribute embeddings, thereby quantifying the degree of each attribute.
-This gives us 244 estimates of occupational attributes for each of the 873 occupations, totaling 213,012 estimates we can readily use to validate our framework as we know the ground truth given as the O*NET numerical scores that are also associated with each attribute alongside the textual definition.
-Naturally, we cannot do this for the 873 occupation descriptions nor the 16,804 occupation-specific tasks both because these descriptors not comparable across occupations.
+That is, we compare the occupation embeddings to each of the attribute embeddings, thereby quantifying the degree of each attribute as the cosine similarity.
+This gives us 244 estimates of occupational attributes for each of the 873 occupations, totaling 213,012 estimates we can readily use to validate our framework assuming O*NET to be the the ground truth.
+This is possible because O*NET provides both numerical scores as well as textual definitions for all attributes.\footnote{Note that we cannot do this for the 873 occupation descriptions nor the 16,804 occupation-specific tasks both because these descriptors not comparable across occupations.}

 \paragraph*{Between and within occupations} First, we assess the ability to correctly estimate an occupational attribute by considering correlations \textit{between} and \textit{within} occupations.
 The reason we care about a high correlation between occupations is that for a specific attribute, we should be able to rank the occupations accordingly (e.g., how do judges compare to carpenters on critical thinking?).
-To assess between-occupations validity, we use the 213,012 attribute estimates and compute the Pearson correlation coefficient between the O*NET score and our estimate by attribute, yielding 244 correlation estimates.
+To assess between-occupations validity, we use the 213,012 attribute estimates and compute the Spearman correlation coefficient between the O*NET score and our estimate by attribute, yielding 244 correlation estimates.

 \VerticalSpace A high correlation within occupations is equally important because for a specific occupation, we should be able to rank multiple attributes (e.g., how does static strength compare to dynamic strength for firefighters?).
-To assess within-occupations validity, we again use the 213,012 attribute estimates and compute the Pearson correlation coefficient but this time by occupation, yielding 873 correlation estimates.
+To assess within-occupations validity, we again use the 213,012 attribute estimates and compute the Spearman correlation coefficient but this time by occupation, yielding 873 correlation estimates.

 \VerticalSpace Obtaining two sets of correlations, we determine if each mean correlation differs significantly from zero using classic $t$-tests.
 In additional, we test if each mean correlation differs significantly from hypothesized values ordered from 1\% to 99\% and report the first postulated correlation for which we fail to reject the null hypothesis of no significant difference at the 5\% level.
 The results follow from Table \ref{Tbl:correlation_between_measures}, where Table \ref{Tbl:correlation_between_occupations} shows the between-occupations tests and Table \ref{Tbl:correlation_within_occupations} shows the within-occupations tests.